Table Of Contents

 - Wash bedding weekly in hot water

-- Consider a mattress cleaning service to remove accumulated skin cells
+- Schedule a mattress cleaning to remove accumulated skin cells

 - Use allergen-proof mattress and pillow covers